Happy99/cat-blog/README.md

 ### If time allows

-- storybook
+- storybook - I think it is no needed rn, Iam using bootstrap with basic attributes
 - Jest test
 - playwright (e2e)
-- pipes - build test, vercel github deploy
+- pipes - build test, add Husky - with release build&push to production branch, vercel github deploy

 - Why no Redux?